BufferedWriter in Java

 All the BufferedWriter class methods can throw an exception named IOException if any error occurs.

-1. Let’s take a simple example program where we will write lines of text into the file using BufferedWriter class.
+Example 1: Let’s take a simple Java program where we will write lines of text into the file using BufferedWriter class.

 package javaPackage;